yoctoproject/poky/documentation/overview-manual/overview-manual-yp-intro.rst

    years ago.
 Both prelink and cross-prelink are maintained in the same repository albeit on separate branches.
-By providing an emulated runtime dynamic linker (i.e. ``glibc``-derived ``ld.so`` emulation), the cross-prelink project extends the prelink software’s ability to prelink a sysroot environment.
+By providing an emulated runtime dynamic linker (i.e. ``glibc``-derived ``ld.so`` emulation), the cross-prelink project extends the prelink software's ability to prelink a sysroot environment.
 Additionally, the cross-prelink software enables the ability to work in sysroot style environments.